171909771/deep-learning/图像预处理/split ROIs into tiles.md

 // Method.2.
 To export at a fix resolution

-// Create an exporter that requests corresponding tiles from the original & labeled image servers new TileExporter(imageData)
+// Create an exporter that requests corresponding tiles from the original & labeled image servers
+// If there are fluorescence images with multiple channels, and wanna choose a specific channel, could add ".channels(int)" parameter in the TileExporter functions
+// and the output picture type should be .tif new TileExporter(imageData)
     .downsample(downsample)   // Define export resolution
     .imageExtension(extension)   // Define file extension for original pixels (often .tif, .jpg, '.png' or '.ome.tif')